Ananda Mahidol: Circumstances of succession

-When King Prajadhipok later abdicated, since he was the last remaining son of Queen Saovabha, the crown went back to the sons of the queen whose rank was next to hers: Queen Savang Vadhana, mother of the late Crown Prince Vajirunahis.
+When King Prajadhipok later abdicated, since he was the last remaining son of Queen Saovabha, the crown went back to the sons of the queen whose rank was next to hers: Queen Savang Vadhana, mother of the late Crown Prince Vajirunhis.
 Besides the late crown prince, she had two more sons who survived to adulthood: Prince Sommatiwongse Varodaya of Nakhon Si Thammarat, who had died without a son in 1899, and Prince Mahidol who, although deceased, had two living sons.
 It thus appeared that Prince Ananda Mahidol would be the first person in the royal line of succession.

 Nevertheless, the same debate over the half-foreign Prince Chula Chakrabongse occurred again.
 It was argued that King Vajiravudh had virtually exempted the prince's father from the ban in the Succession Law, and the crown might thus be passed to him.

 However, since the kingdom was now governed under a constitution, it was the cabinet that would decide.
 Opinion was split on the right to succession of Prince Chula Chakrabongse.
-A key figure was Pridi Phanomyong, who persuaded the cabinet that the Law should be interpreted as excluding the prince from succession, and that Prince Ananda Mahidol should be the next king.
+A key figure was Pridi Banomyong, who persuaded the cabinet that the Law should be interpreted as excluding the prince from succession, and that Prince Ananda Mahidol should be the next king.
 It also appeared more convenient for the government to have a monarch who was only nine years old and studying in Switzerland.
 On 2 March 1935, Prince Ananda Mahidol was elected by the National Assembly and the Thai government to succeed his uncle, King Prajadhipok, as the eighth king of the Chakri dynasty.

 Reign

 As the new king was still a child and was still studying in Switzerland, the National Assembly appointed Colonel Prince Anuwatjaturong, Lieutenant Commander Prince Aditya Dibabha, and Chao Phraya Yommaraj (Pun Sukhum) as his regents.

 In 1938, at age thirteen, Ananda Mahidol visited Siam for the first time as its monarch.
 The king was accompanied during his visit by his mother and his younger brother, Bhumibol Adulyadej.
-Field Marshal Plaek Phibunsongkhram was prime minister at the time and during most of Ananda Mahidol's brief reign (Phibunsongkhram is remembered for being a military dictator and for changing the name of the country from Siam to Thailand in 1939).
+Field Marshal Plaek Phibunsongkhram was prime minister at the time and during most of Ananda Mahidol's brief reign.